biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 ### Exercise 4

-Above, we plotted the scores for the first two PCs in our score plot and biplot.
-Now, *create a biplot with another combination of PCSs* (e.g., PC1 & PC3, or PC3 & PC4 -- whatever you think will be more informative).
+Above, we plotted the scores for the first two PCs (PC1 and PC2) in our score plot and biplot.
+Now, create a biplot with another combination of two PCs.

 Take a look at the help for the [`fviz_pca()`](https://rdrr.io/pkg/factoextra/man/fviz_pca.html) function by typing
 [`?fviz_pca`](https://rdrr.io/pkg/factoextra/man/fviz_pca.html) to find out how you might be able to plot different PCs.